SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 # Plugins

-`c8ylp` can be extended by the use of plugins (either via python or bash script).
+`c8ylp` can be extended in the form of plugins.
+Both python based plugins and bash scripts are supported.
 Checkout the [plugins](docs/PLUGINS.md) documentation for more information about how to create your own plugin, but it is intended for advanced users only.
 For simple one liners have a look at using the in-built generic plugin [c8ylp plugin command](docs/cli/C8YLP_PLUGIN_COMMAND.md) instead.

 Plugins are loaded at runtime and can be listed by running the following command: